Amangalla (former New Oriental)

 The 33 rooms hotels is nestled in the heart of Galle, sparkled with colonial landmarks.
 The 17th century Dutch Galle Fort, recognised by UNESCO as a World Heritage Site, houses the most charming and characteristic buildings in the ancient trading port of Galle.
 In the 19th century horse drawn carriages delivered parasol-bearing gentry to the New Oriental Hotel.

-In the 20th century is was owned by Nesta Brohier, a Dutch lady who defended the hotel from being closed and managed it with allure and flair.
+In the 20th century is was owned by Nesta Brohier, a Dutch lady who defended the hotel from being closed, and managed it with allure and flair. (in the centre of the picture, with her two dogs, in 1984).